© Storm Genevieve Black 2015. All Rights Reserved

-Foklore: For thousands of years, Aboriginal people on the east coast, in the hinterland and rainforest regions relied upon Riberries as a core food source.
-The fruit was usually picked and gathered by women and children.
+Foklore: A core food source of Aboriginal people on the east coast, in the hinterland and rainforest regions for thousands of years.
 While children thought of the berries as delicious sweet treats, adults commonly referred to them as “medicine berries”.

-Culinary uses: The berry known as a Riberry, has a sour flavour similar to cranberry, with a hint of clove and cinnamon.
+Culinary uses: The berry has a sour flavour similar to cranberry, with a hint of clove and cinnamon.
 It has been a popular gourmet bush food since the early 1980's.
 Its unique flavour works beautifully in sauces, chutneys and jams and complements poultry, lamb, pork and game. and is commonly used to make confectionery.
-The fruit can also be used in salads, vegetable dishes and desserts, such as ice cream, yoghurt and cakes.
-Eaten raw straight from the tree clusters of Riberries have a refreshing, spicy flavour, and an aroma of sweet, spiced tea, with musk and honey notes.
-The subtle Riberry flavour works well with cheeses and can even be infused in vodka to create a magic cinnamon tasting cocktail!
-The Riberry was discovered by the Europeans in 1770 by botanist Joseph Banks who simply recorded the Riberry as ‘a small red fruit’ when he arrived in Australia with Captain James Cook.
+The fruit can also be used in salads, vegetable dishes and desserts.
+Eaten raw clusters of Riberries have a refreshing, spicy flavour, and an aroma of sweet, spiced tea, with musk and honey notes.
+Works well with cheeses and can even be infused in vodka to create a magic cinnamon tasting cocktail!
+Discovered by the Europeans in 1770 by botanist Joseph Banks who simply recorded the Riberry as ‘a small red fruit’.
 It was one of the first fruits used by the early colonists to make jams, jellies and cordials.
-Although the colonists may have enjoyed the flavour of Riberries, They clearly did not understand their great nutritional power.
+Although the colonists may have enjoyed the flavour, they clearly did not understand the great nutritional power.

 Medicinal uses: Riberries provided essential vitamins and minerals to fight against colds and keep the immune system healthy and strong.
 The pulp was also used to treat ear infections.
 The Riberry has three times the folate of a blueberry.
-Folate is needed for healthy growth and development and is essential for the healthy development of a baby during pregnancy.
 It is rich in manganese and an important plant source of calcium.
-It contains high levels of anthocyanin, a potent antioxidant that is thought to improve cognitive function and protect against certain cancers, heart and Alzheimer’s diseases.
+It contains high levels of anthocyanin, a potent antioxidant thought to improve cognitive function and protect against certain cancers, heart and Alzheimer’s diseases.